Changing lives, one dog at a time.

 And then they meet our dogs, extraordinary guide dogs and service dogs that transform their world with stunning skills and boundless affection.

 Our graduates walk out the door to freedom, heads high, shoulders back, confidence soaring.
 Possibilities multiply and independent travel becomes the new normal.
 A new best friend offers a steady source of unconditional love.
 A dog never has a bad day, offering warm hugs, boundless positivity, and skills on command that make a remarkable difference.

 Meet Daniel and service dog Max

-Army Veteran Daniel suffers from PTSD, but with service dog Max, he hopes he can get back to living a normal life, again.
+Army Veteran Daniel suffers from post-traumatic stress disorder (PTSD), but with service dog Max, he hopes he can get back to living a normal life, again.
 Learn more about Daniel and Max!

 “When I first met King, it was love at first sight,” says Ewa Nowakowski.
 “King is a miracle in my life.
 Without my dog, I am just lost.”

 Russell served in the Army for eight years and along the way, he lost his smile.
 Until service dog Mustang came along.

 The fear of tripping and falling meant isolation and anxiety for Gabby Jordan.
 But isolation turned into independence with help from Mere Bear.

 You, a Dog, and a Life Transformed.